Reece James injury: Chelsea youngster did not suffer broken ankle playing for England | Goal.com

 The teenager is regarded as one of Chelsea's most promising young players and spent a successful 2018-19 season on loan at Wigan.

+So impressive were his performances that he is in the frame to be part of Chelsea’s squad for the next campaign.

-England endured a miserable 2019 Toulon Tournament, finishing bottom of Group A after three straight losses.
+As for England's Under-20s, they endured a miserable 2019 Toulon Tournament - finishing bottom of Group A after three straight losses.

 They opened their campaign with a 2-1 defeat to group winners Japan, before falling 3-2 to Portugal and then 2-1 to Chile on Friday.

-It has been a disappointing event for England after they had won the previous two editions of Toulon in 2017 and 2018.
+It has been an especially disappointing event for England after they had won the previous two editions of Toulon in 2017 and 2018.

 The Three Lions still have one more game left in the competition to determine their final placing.
 On Tuesday they will take part in the eleventh place or ninth place playoff.